sbradyc/Superhero_Tracker/README.md

 # CS340_proj
-Kippen and Sean's CS340 Project
+This is Kippen and Sean's CS340 Project.